crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/the-anitay-anime-awards-2018-suggestions-voting-1831310184/index.md

 ![](./or6pxzhdwysy7nnjxmvh.png)

 2018's been a wild ride, and along with it, so has anime.
 From the comfy *Yuru Camp* to the controversial *Goblin Slayer*, we’ve had a lot this year!
-Now that the year’s over though, it’s time to look back, and what better way to look back on the anime this year than our annual *AniTAY Anime Awards,*a collaborative effort by members in the AniTAY community to decide the best of the best!
+Now that the year’s over though, it’s time to look back, and what better way to look back on the anime this year than our annual *AniTAY Anime Awards*, a collaborative effort by members in the AniTAY community to decide the best of the best!

 AniTAY has always been community first, and we always try to put our own community spin on these kinds of projects because the different opinions fed by the diversity of the community leads to better results.
 That’s why this Award process is open to everyone!